 1. Prologue: A New Vision of Nature

-Systems Thinking had general scientific recognition and diffusion since the middle of the XX century, when, scientists and scholars from different disciplines, such as Ludwig von Bertalanffy (biologist), Alexander Bogdanov (physician and polymath), Kenneth Boulding (economist), Gregory Bateson (social scientist), Howard Odum (ecologist), Ilya Prigogine (physical chemist), David Bohm, Fritjof Capra (physicists) and many others, started to outline the image of a complex yet unitary, interconnected world, irreducible to physical laws.
-Their joint efforts contributed to the progressive abandonment of the old mechanistic, deterministic and reductionistic world vision in favour of an integrative, systemic and unitary image of the World.
-That was not a rejection of physics tout court, quite the contrary: it was the rejection of the classical paradigm of physics and the acceptance of the fundamentals of the new physics.
-The ‘new vision’ also emerged after Einstein’s Theories of Relativity and Quantum Mechanics, which, ultimately, stated that systems couldn’t be viewed in isolation but were ingrained with the observers who/which became one internal variable of the system under observation: relativity of position, on the one side, decoherence, on the other side, were technical terms that determined the impossibility to study systems in isolation, as classical physics and its cognitive apparatus believed.
-Quantum Mechanics unveiled complementarity as another important working principle of nature, other than discovering the structure of the world as a web of interrelations rather than composed of neatly separated entities.
-This, also, had important philosophical consequences: it was the action and relations between subatomic particles that created new unitary entities – atoms – whose emergent properties were the result of their combinations into more complex structures or systems and interacting with the human observer, if present.
-Here, interrelatedness is synonymous with processual and relational continuity: it was that continuity between all existents that also suggested the integrative and fundamental unity of (the phenomena of) nature.
+Systems Thinking has gained widespread scientific recognition and diffusion since the mid-20th century, when scientists and scholars from various disciplines, including Ludwig von Bertalanffy (biologist), Alexander Bogdanov (physician and polymath), Kenneth Boulding (economist), Gregory Bateson (social scientist), Howard Odum (ecologist), Ilya Prigogine (physical chemist), David Bohm, Fritjof Capra (physicists), and many others, collectively outlined a complex yet unified and interconnected world view, irreducible to physical laws.
+Their joint efforts contributed to a gradual shift away from the old mechanistic, deterministic, and reductionistic worldview, replacing it with a more integrated, systemic, and unified view of the world.
+That was not a rejection of physics tout court; rather, it was a rejection of the classical physics paradigm and an acceptance of the fundamental principles of the new physics.
+The ‘new vision’ also emerged after Einstein’s Theories of Relativity and Quantum Mechanics, which showed that systems cannot be viewed in isolation, as they are intertwined with the observers, who become an internal variable of the system being observed.
+The technical terms relativity of position, on the one side, and decoherence, on the other side, demonstrate the impossibility of studying systems in isolation, contradicting the classical physics and its cognitive apparatus.
+Quantum Mechanics revealed complementarity as a fundamental principle of nature, showing that the world is a web of interrelations rather than composed of separate entities.
+This, also, had important philosophical consequences: it was the interactions between subatomic particles that created new unitary entities, atoms, whose emergent properties resulted from their combinations into more complex structures or systems and and their interactions with the human observer, if present.
+Here, interrelatedness implies a processual and relational continuity, suggesting that all existents are fundamentally united and integrated within the natural world.

-On different basis but similar principles, that fundamental interconnectedness between elements, their systemic complexity and unity – ‘organic’ rather than mechanic – was understood and anticipated by philosopher Alfred N. Whitehead, in the first part of the 20th century, when, through his process philosophy (or philosophy of organism as it is also called his system of thinking), he presented innovative concepts to depict the irreducibility of the world to mere singular facts or isolated beings, thereby implying the fundamental solidarity of the constituents of nature understood as processual entities, among them the human subject as an active part (I’ve talked about this new philosophical mode of understanding nature in Place, Space, and a New Conception of Nature; concerning Whitehead’s overall vision of nature, which Geddes was acquainted with, see The Place of Processes: Nature and Life).[2]
+On different basis but similar principles, the fundamental interconnectedness between elements, their systemic complexity and unity – organic rather than mechanic – was understood and anticipated by philosopher Alfred N. Whitehead, in the early 20th century.
+Through his process philosophy (or philosophy of organism as it is also called his system of thinking), he introduced innovative concepts to show that the world cannot be reduced to individual facts or isolated beings, implying the fundamental solidarity of nature’s processual entities, including the human subject as an active part (as discussed in Place, Space, Matter, and a New Conception of Nature; see The Place of Processes: Nature and Life for Whitehead’s overall vision of nature, which Geddes was familiar with).[2]

-One of the first scientists who popularized this new world vision, in between metaphysics, relativity, quantum physics, theories of systems and complexity was the Austrian-born physicist Fritjof Capra, who wrote a series of popular books – The Tao of Physics (1975), The Turning Point (1982), The Web of Life: A New Scientific Understanding of Living Systems (1997), The Hidden Connections (2002), The Systems View of Life: A Unifying Vision (2016) – with the aim to bridge the chasm between the sciences (those titles are accessible scientific and philosophical introductions to such complex questions which point to a new understanding of Nature and of its multifold phenomena, including spatial phenomena).
-Specifically, Systems Theory found its justification as the study of ‘the relationship between patterns and processes of organization in physical, biological, psychological and social systems, challenging the mechanism and reductionism inherent in earlier models, and emphasizing holism, emergence and the self-organizing nature of living systems’.[3]
+One of the first scientists who popularized this new world vision that integrates relativity, quantum physics, metaphysics, systems theory, and complexity was Fritjof Capra, an Austrian-born physicist, who wrote a series of popular books including The Tao of Physics (1975), The Turning Point (1982), The Web of Life: A New Scientific Understanding of Living Systems (1997), The Hidden Connections (2002), The Systems View of Life: A Unifying Vision (2016), aiming to bridge the gap between science and philosophical thinking, and providing explanations for the new understanding of Nature and its multifaceted phenomena, including spatial phenomena.
+Specifically, Systems Theory found its justification as the study of ‘the relationship between patterns and processes of organization in physical, biological, psychological and social systems, challenging the mechanism and reductionism inherent in earlier models, and emphasizing holism, emergence and the self-organizing nature of living systems.’
+[3]

-The argument of this prologue suggests the reasons why the figure and the work of Patrick Geddes (1854-1932) – Scottish polymath, biologist, botanist, sociologist, and town planner – was rather exceptional for his time: here, I have spoken of groundbreaking events and systems of thought that changed our understanding of Nature in a unitary, systemic and organic sense, and became of public dominion only in the second part of the XX century.
-Patrick Geddes, trained as a biologist by ‘an engineer in the organic world’ such as T. H. Huxley, (a disciple of Darwin, the man who put men within nature and not over against it), impressed by Comte’s and Spencer’s classification and hierarchy of the sciences (see Image 01, below), self-taught geographer, sociologist, and town planner, was already considering those fundamental working principles of nature, at the end of the XIX century and in the first part of the XX century.[4]
-That was quite exceptional: the fruit of a pioneering mind.
+The argument of this prologue suggests the reasons why the figure and the work of Patrick Geddes (1854-1932), a Scottish polymath who was a biologist, botanist, sociologist, and town planner, was rather exceptional for his time: here, I have spoken of groundbreaking ideas and systems of thought that changed our understanding of Nature in a holistic, systemic and organic way, which only became widely accepted in the second half of the 20th century.
+Patrick Geddes, trained as a biologist by ‘an engineer in the organic world’ such as T. H. Huxley, (a disciple of Darwin, the man who put human beings within nature and not over against it), impressed by Comte’s and Spencer’s classification and hierarchy of the sciences (see Image 01, below), self-taught geographer, sociologist, and town planner, was already considering those fundamental principles of nature at the end of the 19th and beginning of the 20th centuries, which was quite exceptional and a testament to his pioneering mind.[4]
 Of course, Geddes was not the first to have intuitively worked on concepts inspired by the fundamental interconnectedness and systemic unity of nature.
-His background as a biologist certainly favoured him in finding correspondences and hypothesize a fundamental unity and continuity between sciences (the physical environment) and the social sciences, being his original domain of provenance (field biology and botany) a bridge between those two domains.[5]
-For instance, decades before Geddes, Alexander von Humboldt (1769-1859), the German polymath, geographer, naturalist, and explorer who also exerted some direct influence on Geddes, already had the intuition of an interconnected world at physical, biological and social levels, so that he devoted the final part of his life to trace an outline of this interconnected world from the scientific data he collected during his lifetime.
-‘Everything is interconnectedness’ von Humboldt wrote in his diaries, while in his magnum opus – Cosmos – he wrote: ‘The principal impulse by which I was directed was the earnest endeavor to comprehend the phenomena of physical objects in their general connection and to represent nature as one great whole, moved and animated by internal forces’.[6]
-On a more theoretical level, the same interest for a holistic, integrated vision of nature was articulated by Johann Wolfgang von Goethe, a contemporary of A. von Humboldt.
-Not to mention another direct reference for Geddes, due to his interest in social questions, the work of the French social scientist Pierre Guillaume Frédéric Le Play: contrary to any form of abstraction, in the book ‘Les Ouvriers Européens’ (The European Workers, 1855) LePlay considered the complementarity of social life and the physical territory, through the triad ‘Lieu, Travail, Famille’, which, later, in Geddesian terms, became ‘Place, Work, Folk’; for Geddes, that was the proof of the possible transposition of basic Darwinian principles (living beings and their environments must be considered as inextricably interrelated) into the realm of the social sciences.[7]
+His background in biology helped him find connections and hypothesize a fundamental unity and continuity between the physical environment and the social environment, as seen by the social sciences, with his original field of biology and botany serving as a bridge between the two domains.[5]
+For example, decades before Geddes, Alexander von Humboldt (1769-1859), a German polymath, geographer, naturalist, and explorer who directly influenced Geddes, had an intuition of an interconnected world at physical, biological, and social levels, which led him to spend the latter part of his life outlining this interconnected world based on the scientific data he collected.
+‘Everything is interconnectedness’ von Humboldt wrote in his diaries, while in his magnum opus – Cosmos – he wrote: ‘The principal impulse by which I was directed was the earnest endeavor to comprehend the phenomena of physical objects in their general connection and to represent nature as one great whole, moved and animated by internal forces.’[6]
+Similarly, Johann Wolfgang von Goethe (1749-1832), a contemporary of A. von Humboldt, shared the same interest in a holistic, integrated vision of nature at a more theoretical level.
+Another direct reference for Geddes, due to his interest in social questions, is the work of the French social scientist Pierre Guillaume Frédéric Le Play (1806-1882): contrary to any form of abstraction, in the book ‘Les Ouvriers Européens’ (The European Workers, 1855) LePlay considered the interconnection of social life and physical territory, through the triad ‘Lieu, Travail, Famille’, which, later, in Geddesian terms, became ‘Place, Work, Folk’; this concept demonstrated to Geddes that basic Darwinian principles (the interrelation of living beings and their environments) could be applied to the social sciences.[7]

 The exceptionality of Geddes’ work and his modernity consists in having systematically applied the intuition of the unity of world phenomena – characterized by the complementarity of natural and cultural processes – to the modern science of Town Planning, which he contributed to shape, arriving quite explicitly at an understanding of the territory, i.e., the ‘region’, in unitary terms – complementary and systemic – for the first time.
-This shift of vision from a mechanistic to a systemic, or organic, and holistic conception of nature applied to town planning couldn’t have been described more efficiently than Patrick Abercrombie (an English planner and professor), who, in 1928, said: ‘There was a time when it seemed only necessary to shake up into a bottle the German town-extension plan, the Parisian Boulevard and Vista, and the English garden village to produce a mechanical mixture which might be applied indiscriminately and beneficently to every town in this country … Please dream!
-Bluntly, what Geddes taught us was, that if you wish to shape the growth of a town you must study it: it sounds simple, but Civic Survey [one of the key points of Geddes’ approach to Town Planning, Author’s Note] is a sinister and complicated business.
+This shift of vision from a mechanistic to a systemic or organic, and holistic conception of nature applied to town planning was aptly described in 1928 by Patrick Abercrombie, an English planner and professor, who said: ‘There was a time when it seemed only necessary to shake up into a bottle the German town-extension plan, the Parisian Boulevard and Vista, and the English garden village to produce a mechanical mixture which might be applied indiscriminately and beneficently to every town in this country … Please dream!
+Bluntly, what Geddes taught us was, that if you wish to shape the growth of a town you must study it: it sounds simple, but Civic Survey [one of the key points of Geddes’ approach to Town Planning, my note] is a sinister and complicated business.
 And, indeed, a Civic Survey is not sufficient: it is necessary to go outside town and survey its Region – to grasp in a word its relation to the country and further to the world at large!’[9]

-In the Introduction to the book ‘Patrick Geddes: Spokesman for Man and the Environment’, (1972), editor Marshall Stalley says that ‘Geddes anticipated an era.
+In the 1972 book introduction to ‘Patrick Geddes: Spokesman for Man and the Environment’, (1972), editor Marshall Stalley notes that ‘Geddes anticipated an era.
 His great contribution was a recognition of the oneness of the environment of man and the interrelationship of the natural environment with the physical and the social environment, the recognition that physical planning and social planning are two aspects of the same thing.’[10]
-Similarly, on the modernity of Geddes, the former Professor of Planning at IUAV-Venice, Leonardo Ciacci, author of a recent book on ‘Patrick Geddes’ (2023), writes: ‘… his plans are not as innovative as his thinking and his teachings which are still timely, especially today, at the end of the era of industrialization, while we are going toward a new reality still in definition… Now, after one century, for a growing number of scholars, from different disciplines, Geddes is a source of continuous suggestions for interpreting and acting on the new reality of a globalized world.’[11]
-Among those scholars, Eisenman and Murrey (2017) elucidated Geddes’ activity with respect to some of the philosophical and scientific premises I have mentioned above, scrutinizing his work and thinking through the lenses of an integral, contemporary, critical approach: they considered Geddes belonging to the category of ‘integrative holistic thinkers – people whose worldview draws them toward meaning-making narratives and frameworks that unite the many dimensions of the human condition.’[12]
+Similarly, on the modernity of Geddes, Leonardo Ciacci, a former Professor of Planning at IUAV-Venice and author of a recent book on ‘Patrick Geddes‘ (2023), writes: ‘… his plans are not as innovative as his thinking and his teachings which are still timely, especially today, at the end of the era of industrialization, while we are going toward a new reality still in definition… Now, after one century, for a growing number of scholars, from different disciplines, Geddes is a source of continuous suggestions for interpreting and acting on the new reality of a globalized world.’[11]
+Among those scholars, Eisenman and Murrey (2017) elucidated Geddes’ work with respect to some of the philosophical and scientific premises I have mentioned above, scrutinizing his activity and thinking through the lens of an integral, contemporary, critical approach: they considered Geddes belonging to the category of ‘integrative holistic thinkers – people whose worldview draws them toward meaning-making narratives and frameworks that unite the many dimensions of the human condition.’[12]

-However, who, better than Geddes himself, can give us a glimpse into such a new understanding of Nature that I briefly sketched in the passages above and on which Geddes structured one of the most innovative and anticipatory systems of thinking in the field of design’s professions?
+However, who better than Geddes himself can provide insight into this new understanding of Nature, which I outlined above and which formed the basis of one of the most innovative and forward-thinking systems in the design profession?

 The requirements of twentieth-century science have had to be frankly reconsidered, and this from that more comprehensive and unified standpoint, synthetic yet evolutionary, which especially distinguishes the opening period from the recent one, which has been, in the main, so content with its multiplicity of unrelated specialisms… I may define this as a change from the formal view of things, considered and analysed separately, and statically thought of as at rest or dead, towards the vital or kinetic view – the synthetic correlation of all studies, henceforth thought of within the moving drama of evolution.[13]